ajtock/NGS_intro_Cambridge_SysBio/README.md

 One next-generation sequencing (NGS) technology has come to dominate: [Illumina sequencing by synthesis (SBS)](https://www.illumina.com/documents/products/techspotlights/techspotlight_sequencing.pdf) on Genome Analyzer, HiSeq, MiSeq, NextSeq and NovaSeq instruments.
 This technology was developed by Cambridge scientists Shankar Balasubramanian and David Klenerman in the Department of Chemistry, who formed a company called Solexa in 1998.
 Illumina acquired Solexa in 2007.

+This [animation](https://www.youtube.com/watch?v=fCd6B5HRaZ8) shows in detail how Illumina sequencing by synthesis works.
 The method uses flow cells containing clusters of clonally amplified DNA fragments.
 The underlying nucleotide sequence of each fragment is determined based on signal emitted by each cluster under laser excitation of a fluorescently labelled nucleotide that has been added to an extending sequence complementary to the fragment.
-Billions of clusters per flow cell are sequenced simultaneously, and an image is captured for each successive base along the DNA fragment, with read length dependent on the method employed.
+Millions or even billions of clusters per flow cell are sequenced simultaneously, during which for each cluster an image is captured for each successive base along the DNA fragment, with read length dependent on the method employed.
-This [animation](https://www.youtube.com/watch?v=fCd6B5HRaZ8) shows in detail how Illumina sequencing by synthesis works.

 Due in large part to this breakthrough technology, we have seen the cost of sequencing a single person’s genome drop from a prohibitive US$10 million in 2007 to ~US$1,000 by mid-2015!
 There have been various refinements to Illumina’s technology, including the use of [patterned flow cells](https://emea.illumina.com/science/technology/next-generation-sequencing/sequencing-technology/patterned-flow-cells.html) that have billions of ordered nanowells.